Ayman Nour: 2005 election and arrest

 The United States is deeply troubled by the conviction today of Egyptian politician Ayman Nour by an Egyptian court.
 The conviction of Mr. Nour, the runner-up in Egypt's 2005 presidential elections, calls into question Egypt's commitment to democracy, freedom, and the rule of law.
 We are also disturbed by reports that Mr Nour's health has seriously declined due to the hunger strike on which he has embarked in protest of the conditions of his trial and detention.

 The United States calls upon the Egyptian government to act under the laws of Egypt in the spirit of its professed desire for increased political openness and dialogue within Egyptian society, and out of humanitarian concern, to release Mr Nour from detention.

 In February 2006, Rice visited Mubarak yet never spoke Nour's name publicly.
 When asked about him at a news conference, she referred to his situation as one of Egypt's setbacks.
 Days later, Mubarak told a government newspaper that Rice "didn't bring up difficult issues or ask to change anything".
 From prison, Nour stated "I pay the price when [Rice] speaks [of me], and I pay the price when she doesn't", Nour said.
 "But what's happening to me now is a message to everybody."

-In June 2007 President Bush, speaking at a conference of dissidents in the Czech Republic, revisited the issue of Ayman Nour, saying:There are many dissidents who couldn't join us because they are being unjustly imprisoned or held under house arrest.
-I look forward to the day when a conference like this one include Alexander Kozulin of Belarus, Aung San Suu Kyi of Burma, Oscar Elias Biscet of Cuba, Father Nguyen Van Ly of Vietnam, Ayman Nour of Egypt (applause).
+In June 2007, President Bush, speaking at a conference of dissidents in the Czech Republic, revisited the issue of Ayman Nour, saying:There are many dissidents who couldn't join us because they are being unjustly imprisoned or held under house arrest.
+I look forward to the day when a conference like this one [can] include Alexander Kozulin of Belarus, Aung San Suu Kyi of Burma, Oscar Elias Biscet of Cuba, Father Nguyen Van Ly of Vietnam, Ayman Nour of Egypt (applause).
 The daughter of one of these political prisoners is in this room.
 I would like to say to her, and all the families: I thank you for your courage.
 I pray for your comfort and strength.
 And I call for the immediate and unconditional release of your loved ones.